indigo04/my_2048/README.md

 1. Fork the repo

+2. Clone the repo from github

-2. Run "git clone" + "npm install"
+3. Run "npm install" in your terminal

 Run "npm start" to start the game!